- Be Cautious Before Telling About Your Diagnosis

 - Rather than rely solely on the law, be practical.
 Seek information about how your employer generally responds to health conditions and what is the best way to move forward.
 For instance, from an advisor at work who knows the culture well enough to give advice and who will keep your information confidential.

 - If you have taken time off before because of cancer, your employer may begin to lose patience with you at the prospect of yet more absenteeism.
 Whether this occurs or not, start keeping a work journal.
 Include facts that would be relevant to a claim that you are discriminated against because of your health condition.
 Making notes as things happen becomes strong evidence in the event you want to file a claim in the future.

 If you will take time off, think about how to do it in a manner that least disrupts your income and benefits.

 - Call your time away from work whatever will maximize time off with benefits.

 - Learn about protections such as the Family And Medical Leave Act (FMLA).

 - Think about where income will come from during the time off.

 When you have a chance, review employer benefits from the perspective of a person with colorectal cancer.
 For example, if your employer offers life insurance, take what you can or increase the death benefit for coverage you already have during an open enrollment period when no medical questions are asked.
 Likewise, consider signing up for disability and/or long term care insurance, or for increasing the benefits if you already have these insurance coverages.

 Accept the credit card offers you receive because you are employed.
 Credit can come in handy to pay medical and other bills or to provide cash if you need it.
 Do not use the cards beyond what is necessary to keep them active and fee free.

-If you want more information about work than is contained in this document: Additional work subjects of interest to men and women with colorectal cancer can be found in our document: Work: At Work.
+NOTE: If you want more information about work than is contained in this article: Additional work subjects of interest to people with colorectal cancer can be found in our article: Work: At Work.